We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Therefore, if you have severe food allergies or follow a strict gluten-free diet, Martha and Marley Spoon might not be a good fit for you.

-The price per serving for Martha and Marley Spoon is based on how many servings you receive per week.
+The price per serving for Martha Stewart & Marley Spoon is based on how many servings you receive per week.

 Here is a breakdown of the per-serving prices at the time of publication: